danascheider/reactive_support/README.md

 ### FAQ
 ##### Why not just use ActiveSupport?
 There are three main reasons why you might prefer ReactiveSupport over ActiveSupport:
-  1. Stability
-     ReactiveSupport is intended to work independently of Rails' rapidly changing ecosystem.
+  1. Stability: ReactiveSupport is intended to work independently of Rails' rapidly changing ecosystem.
 ReactiveSupport methods are guaranteed not to be transferred to other Rails modules or refactored out.
 While ActiveSupport may be used independently of Rails, its developers are still primarily focused on its place within Rails.
      ReactiveSupport solves that problem.
-  2. Simplicity
-     ReactiveSupport can be added to other projects without additional abstraction layers, and it has no dependencies outside the development and test groups.
+  2. Simplicity: ReactiveSupport can be added to other projects without additional abstraction layers, and it has no dependencies outside the development and test groups.
 You don't have to worry about configuration, compatibility with other gems*, or conflicting dependencies.
-  3. Transparency
-     Rails is an enormous gem, and gets larger and more complex with each major version.
+  3. Transparency: Rails is an enormous gem, and gets larger and more complex with each major version.
      It is also opinionated, facilitating some development approaches while making others inordinately difficult.
 ReactiveSupport is not large or complicated.
 Any developer can read the documentation, or even the code itself, and know exactly what